 The best blender for protein shakes we've tested is the Ninja Foodi Power Nutri DUO.
-A personal blender is convenient if you're looking for a blender specifically for shakes.
-This model doesn't take up too much space on your counter and comes with a pair of 24-ounce personal jars with to-go lids, so you can blend a smoothie and use the blending jar as a travel cup.
-It has no problem crushing ice, so it's ideal for recipes that involve ice, liquid, and protein powder.
-It has no trouble making a practically perfectly smooth blend if you like fibrous fruits and vegetables like kale.
+A personal blender is a good choice if you're mainly going to use your blender for single-serve protein shakes.
+This model won't take up too much space on your counter and comes with a pair of 24-ounce personal jars with to-go lids, so you can blend a shake and take it to-go.
+It'll have no problem with recipes that involve ice, liquid, and protein powder.
+It can also make a virtually perfectly smooth puree with fibrous elements like fruit or leafy greens.

-The best budget-friendly blender for protein shakes is the Magic Bullet Mini.
+The best budget-friendly blender for protein shakes we've tested is the Magic Bullet Mini.
 If you're looking for a simple, small blender for shakes, it's a good option.
-The main drawback is that it can't process ice without liquid in the jar.
-While it's an annoying limitation, adding ice cubes to a protein shake recipe isn't an issue.
-Despite being around half the price, it can blend fibrous ingredients like fruit, seeds, and leafy greens nearly as well as the Ninja Fit, meaning it can make a well-blended shake with most recipes.
+This blender's main drawback is it can't process ice without liquid in the jar.
+While that's an annoying limitation, you can add ice cubes as part of a protein shake recipe.
+Despite being around half the price, it can blend fibrous ingredients like fruit, seeds, and leafy greens nearly just as well as the Ninja Fit, meaning it can make a well-blended shake with most recipes.
 The jar locks into place on the motor base, so you don't need to keep your hand on the jar constantly.

 However, it doesn't come with a resealable lid for the 14oz jar, so if you want to enjoy your shake on the go or at the gym, you'll need to transfer it into a bottle or travel cup.
 There is a flat storage lid to seal the jar (but not drink from it easily).
 If you'd prefer the convenience of a resealable lid, you might prefer the Oster MyBlend.
 This personal blender takes longer to process ingredients than the Magic Bullet but can still produce a good result with most shake recipes.
 It's especially well-suited for shakes with just ice and liquid and has a resealable lid for its bottle-shaped jar.

-The design of personal blenders makes them the best option if you plan to mostly use your blender for shakes and other drinks.
-However, if you want a blender for protein shakes that can handle the occasional soup or big batch of margaritas, look at a full-size option like the Vitamix 5200.
-This very well-built blender only comes with a 64-ounce jar, but it's fantastic for blending single-serve portions and makes an extremely smooth puree with ingredients like fruits and vegetables, seeds, and nuts.
+Personal blenders are the best option if you plan to use your blender just for single-serve shakes and other drinks.
+However, if you want a blender for protein shakes that can help with the occasional soup or big batch of margaritas, consider a full-size blender like the Vitamix 5200.
+This very well-built blender only comes with a 64oz jar, but it's fantastic for blending single-serve portions and makes an extremely smooth puree with ingredients like fruits and vegetables, seeds, and nuts.
 It has no problem crushing ice cubes, either.

 It makes an equally smooth puree with bigger batches.
 Unlike personal blenders, its main jar has a two-part lid, meaning you can pour in liquid mid-blend.
 You can easily use it to whip up a batch of homemade nut butter if you like a spoonful in your shakes.
 However, unlike the Ninja Foodi Power Nutri DUO, it doesn't have automatic blending programs, meaning you need to stop the blender manually when it's done.
 Its jar and lid aren't dishwasher-safe either.
 However, blending something like a protein shake doesn't take long, and it's easy to clean by hand, especially when working with liquid ingredients.

-If you want both a full-size jar for multiple batches and personal jars for single-serves, the NutriBullet Blender Combo is a convenient choice.
+If you want the flexibility to make single-serves and big batches, the NutriBullet Blender Combo is a convenient choice.
 This relatively inexpensive blender doesn't match the 5200 in performance or versatility.
 Still, if you're just looking for a blender for protein shakes, it makes up for it in convenience and affordability.
 It comes with a 64oz jar and a pair of 32oz personal jars.
-In any of its jars, it makes a smooth blend with fibrous ingredients, which is nice if you like adding fruit or vegetables into the mix.
+It makes a smooth blend with fibrous ingredients in any of its jars, which is nice if you like adding fruit or vegetables into the mix.

-The personal jars come with resealable lids, so you can use them as travel cups.
+The personal jars come with resealable lids so that you can use them as travel cups.
 Unlike the 5200, it has a blending program for recipes like smoothies and shakes that will stop the machine automatically.
 However, it's less well-suited for other uses.
 It can't crush ice without liquid in the jar.
-It also offers limited speed adjustment - even the lowest blending speed is quite fast, which doesn't help when you want to blend thicker recipes like nut butter.
-Still, if you're just looking for a blender for protein shakes and other beverages, it's a good option that bundles full-size and personal jars together at a budget-friendly price.
+It also offers limited speed adjustment; even the lowest blending speed is quite fast, which doesn't help when you want to blend thicker recipes like nut butter.
+Still, if you're looking for a blender for protein shakes and other beverages, it's a good option that bundles full-size and personal jars together at a budget-friendly price.